 \subsection{Consistency of the rearrangement operators}

 In this article we deal with irregular random fields, for which we cannot a priori obtain a convex rearrangement due to the absence of gradient.
-In consequence, by analogy with the $1$-dimensional case, we instead investigate asymptotically the convex rearrangement of their regularisations.
-Call \emph{ asymptotic monotone rearrangement} of $g$ any monotone function that is the limit of renormalised monotone rearrangement of smooth approximations of $g$.
-The theorem \ref{ThmCty} will allow us to obtain an asymptotic monotone rearrangement of a function studying the asymptotic of its gradient distributions.\\
+In consequence, by analogy with the $1$-dimensional case, we instead investigate asymptotically the convex rearrangement of their regularizations.
+Call \emph{ asymptotic convex rearrangement} of $f$ any convex function that is the limit of renormalized convex rearrangements of regularizations of $g$.
+Theorem \ref{ThmCty} allows us to obtain an asymptotic convex rearrangement of a function by studying asymptotically the gradients distributions.

-Similarly, for a function $f$, call \emph{asymptotic convex rearrangement} of $f$ the limit of convex rearrangements, after renormalisation, of approximations of $f$.
-It will become apparent along this article that, if one simply uses this definition, the set of all possible asymptotic monotone rearrangement of a given function is wide.
-To have consistency between convex rearrangement and asymptotic convex rearrangement for a smooth function, one need at least to control the gradient of the approximation.\\